Gray Fossil Site: Paleoenvironment

-Fossils
+Paleobiota

 The Gray Fossil Site is a Lagerstätte that boasts a rich assemblage of well-preserved fossils.
 It is the only fossil site in the Appalachian region dating near the boundary between the Miocene and Pliocene Epochs, and therefore offers a unique window into this region at this time.

+The following taxon list is based on the Paleobiology Database, with additional sources cited where necessary: